Logic: Ampliative

 The terminology used to categorize ampliative arguments is inconsistent.
 Some authors, like James Hawthorne, use the term "induction" to cover all forms of non-deductive arguments.
-But in a more narrow sense, induction is only one type of ampliative argument besides abductive arguments.
-Some philosophers, Leo Groarke, also allow conductive arguments as one more type.
+But in a more narrow sense, induction is only one type of ampliative argument alongside abductive arguments.
+Some philosophers, like Leo Groarke, also allow conductive arguments as another type.
 In this narrow sense, induction is often defined as a form of statistical generalization.
 In this case, the premises of an inductive argument are many individual observations that all show a certain pattern.
 The conclusion then is a general law that this pattern always obtains.
 In this sense, one may infer that "all elephants are gray" based on one's past observations of the color of elephants.
 A closely related form of inductive inference has as its conclusion not a general law but one more specific instance, as when it is inferred that an elephant one has not seen yet is also gray.
-Some theorists, like Igor Douven, stipulate that inductive inferences rest only on statistical considerations in order to distinguish them from abductive inference.
+Some theorists, like Igor Douven, stipulate that inductive inferences rest only on statistical considerations.
+This way, they can be distinguished from abductive inference.

 Abductive inference may or may not take statistical observations into consideration.
 In either case, the premises offer support for the conclusion because the conclusion is the best explanation of why the premises are true.
 In this sense, abduction is also called the inference to the best explanation.
 For example, given the premise that there is a plate with breadcrumbs in the kitchen in the early morning, one may infer the conclusion that one's house-mate had a midnight snack and was too tired to clean the table.
 This conclusion is justified because it is the best explanation of the current state of the kitchen.
 For abduction, it is not sufficient that the conclusion explains the premises.
 For example, the conclusion that a burglar broke into the house last night, got hungry on the job, and had a midnight snack, would also explain the state of the kitchen.
 But this conclusion is not justified because it is not the best or most likely explanation.